grandevr/hmmm/README.md

 ## Usage
 After launching, press a button to find your vanilla hlm2_desktop_music.wad file, which is in your Steam folder (or SteamLibrary folder if you installed HM2 to a different drive), under /Steam/steamapps/common/Hotline Miami 2/

 Once you select it, you'll see the manager window, where you'll see your list of mods (once they're installed).
 To install a mod, just press the button, select the .patchwad(s) and/or music.wad files you downloaded from the custom map's/campaign's Workshop page, name the mod, and press OK.
+You can delete the files you've downloaded, HMMM keeps a backup of them in its own folder.

 The installed mod won't be activated by default.
 To activate a mod, just double click it.
 To switch to a different mod, double click that one, and your currently active mod will be deactivated.
 To deactivate your active mod, just press the button on the bottom to revert to vanilla.